 When early dismissal from school is absolutely necessary for legitimate reasons, students must give a written, signed request from the parent or guardian to the secretary.
 An appointment pass will be given to the student.
-At the time listed on the pass, students will give the pass to the teacher and report to the main office.
+At the time listed on the pass, TIS students will give the pass to the teacher and report to the main office.
+AT WRC, the students will be called to the office when it is time for them to leave.
 For safety reasons, parents, and or guardians must pick up their child in the school office and sign them out.
 Students are not permitted to walk to appointments.
 Any person who signs out a student will be required to provide proper identification.
 Students are permitted to leave the building with parents or those emergency contacts listed on the emergency card only.
 No student is to leave the school grounds for any reason during the day without permission and/or a pass.